 What are you having for dinner this evening?

 When I am older I want to be an engineer.

 - does solo have a written accent?

 Depending on when you learnt Spanish, you may have been taught that the word solo needs a written accent (sólo) when it means "only" (adverb).
 Be aware that the Real Academia Española changed that rule in 2010 so that no accent is needed anymore for the word solo no matter what the function of the word.

 Me siento muy solo sin ti.

 I only want a coffee.

-Often we find a conjugated verb in two different tenses with the same spelling but becaues they are pronounced differently one will have a written accent and the other one won't.
+Often we find a conjugated verb in two different tenses with the same spelling but because they are pronounced differently, one has a written accent and the other doesn't.
 Have a look and listen to some examples:

 - hablo (present tense) vs habló (preterite tense)

 - hablara (imperfect subjunctive) vs hablará (simple future tense)